techcubus/techcubus.github.io/music_synths_and_softs.md

 #### vst hosts for Windows

-* vsthost
+* vsthost32/64
   * tres buggy
-  * no bundle support
+  * no vst bundle support
   * probably runs on 9x still?
   * simple to intensely complicated
 * lighthost
   * holy crap have the computer muted before you run it
   * lives in the system tray which is probably a turn on for someone
 * nanohost
-  * cromulent but won't run bundled
+  * cromulent but won't run vst bundles
+  * can run multiple instances
+  * 32 and 64 bit versions
 * vcv rack
   * great if you have the HP but automation controls are limited to like 24 inputs
   * no 32 bit vsts == sadness :(